-- 1.1 The Designated Safeguarding Lead (DSL) at our college will always be a senior member of staff from the college leadership team, and their lead responsibility for safeguarding and child protection (including online safety) will always be explicit in their job description. - 1.2 The DSL will be given the additional time, funding, training, resources and support they need to carry out the role effectively. - 1.3 Their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and interagency meetings, and/or supporting other staff to do so, and to contributing to the assessment of children.
+- 1.1 The Designated Safeguarding Lead (DSL) at our college will always be a senior member of staff from the college leadership team, and their lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) will always be explicit in their job description. - 1.2 The DSL will be given the additional time, funding, training, resources and support they need to carry out the role effectively. - 1.3 Their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and interagency meetings, and/or supporting other staff to do so, and to contributing to the assessment of children.